List of The Inbetweeners characters: Mr Sethi

-Mr Sethi is the owner of the suit shop where the boys hire their Christmas party suits in S1 E6.
-The recommendation came from Simon’s dad, who has borrowed many suits from Sethi over the years.
-One particular incidence involved Simon’s dad leaving grass stains on the rental suit when engaging in sexual activity with Simon’s mum, leaving Sethi unimpressed, with Simon's dad claiming "once, Sethi went mental".
+Mr Sethi is a tailor who owns the shop from which the boys hire their suits in "Xmas Party".
+He has a habit of asking "too jazzy?" if the customer is unsure about their suit.
+The recommendation came from Simon's dad, who has rented many suits from Sethi over the years.
+One particular incident involved Simon's dad leaving "grass stains" on the rental suit when engaging in sexual activity with Simon's mum, leaving Sethi unimpressed, with Simon's dad claiming Sethi "went mental".